gragland/subatomic/README.md

 ```

 > If you use emotion make sure to also install [emotion-theming](https://www.npmjs.com/package/emotion-theming)<br/>
-> If you use Styled Components import from `subatomic/styled-components`
+> If you use styled-components import from `subatomic/styled-components`

 ## 🚀 Advanced